Regardless of what you have been told or how you feel, you are not at fault or to blame for what happened!

 - Are there people in your life who you feel safe talking to about your experience?
 It’s not easy going through an experience of sexual violence alone or keeping it a secret.
 If you have supportive friends or family members, we would encourage you to reach out and let them know about your experience.

 - If you are suffering emotionally, physically, spiritually, sexually, or mentally as a result of what happened, we want you to know that there is help available whether that be through counselling, support groups, or further reading.
-Below are a list of resources.

 - Nearly all provinces have resources for those who have experienced sexual assault.
 See list.